-A Career-Focused Education
+A Career-focused Education

-- Our accredited degree programs in business, hospitality, culinary arts, counseling psychology and technology are career-focused designed to provide you with the knowledge and skills employers have identified as necessary in your field of choice.
-And you don't have to wait to build your career skills, as you'll have the opportunity to take courses in your major in your first year. - Faculty with industry experience bring real-life knowledge, hands-on learning and, oftentimes, networking opportunities into small classroom settings.
-You'll learn industry best practices and train on career-specific tools and software. - Dedicated faculty advisors and career advisors help you set professional goals and develop an educational plan designed for you to best attain those goals.
+- Our degree programs are designed to provide you with the knowledge and skills employers have identified as necessary in your field of choice.
+And you don't have to wait to build your career skills, as you'll have the opportunity to take courses in your major in your first year. - Our faculty, many with industry experience, bring real-life knowledge, hands-on learning and, often, networking opportunities into small classroom settings.
+You'll learn industry best practices and train on careerspecific tools and software. - Dedicated faculty advisors and career advisors help you set professional goals and develop an educational plan designed for you to best attain those goals.
 In addition, specialized workshops help you build your résumé, highlight your skills and develop a portfolio of work to help set you apart. - You'll have the opportunity to network with employers who visit campus each year, including career fairs, on-campus interviews and career events geared to your major.